NephMakes/Engraved/README.md

-# Engraved
+# Nephilist Nameplates

-Engraved is an addon for the World of Warcraft user interface.
+Nephilist Nameplates is a UI addon for for World of Warcraft

-Engraved lets you track combat resources using art from the Warcraft universe.
-Engraved can track:

-* Death Knight runes
-* Rogue and druid combo points
-* Warlock soul shards
-* Mage arcane charges
-* Paladin holy power
-* Monk chi

-Features:
-* Several rune themes
+Simple, effective nameplates
+* Easy to set up
+* Easy to read in combat
+* Can show non-moving player nameplate (even in Classic)
-* Customize color and position on screen
+* Can show threat color for tanks, healers, and damage dealers
-* Designed for readability at a glance or in peripheral vision
-* Can automatically hide out of combat
-* Compatible with WoW Classic (death knights, rogues, and cat druids)